Professional Philosophy

 Operating Principles

-These are the practical rules I use to turn philosophy into daily execution.
+The practical rules I use to turn philosophy into daily execution.

 Clear goals with structured execution

-This keeps the team out of hope mode and in action mode.
+That keeps the team out of hope mode and in action mode.

 Simple rhythms that create repeatable success